andybalholm/redwood/starlark.md

   like the one returned by `response.Scores`.
 The argument can be a string, a `SoupNode`, or an `HTMLNode`.

+- `reclassify()`: recalculates the category scores for this response (e.g. after assigning a new body).

 ## Language and Library Notes

 The Go implementation of Starlark has several features that are not present in the Java version.